Haydeni0/pi-humidity/README.md

 # pi-humidity
-Repo containing code for pi humidity monitoring
+Repo containing code for humidity and temperature logging and monitoring on a raspberry pi zero, using two DHT22 sensors.

 ## To-do
 - Set up mysql server on pi